fintech-systems/yodlee-api/README.md

 ### Store private and public keys

-Create a directory `/storage` and copy your private key to `/storage/private.pem.key`.
+Create a directory `/storage` and copy your private key to `/storage/private-key.pem`.
-If you want to run the full testsuite, also copy `public.pem` to `/storage`.
+If you want to run the full testsuite, also copy `public-key.pem` to `/storage`.

 ### Set up the environment file